ManageIQ/manageiq.org/site/_posts/2016-11-11-vote-on-naming-f-release.html.md

 Vote [HERE](need to update once poll is created on talk) for your favorite by making a selection in the corresponding talk topic for this post!
 You are welcome to write in any player you want (as long as their last name starts with the letter F) by replying to the topic with your choice.
 Here are the [top 100 active players](http://2700chess.com/?per-page=100) and [all grandmasters - past and present](https://en.wikipedia.org/wiki/List_of_chess_grandmasters).

 Votes entered by Friday, November 18th will be tallied and the name will be announced on Monday November 21st.
-This is scheduled to be the Euwe GA release date.
+This is also the scheduled release date for Euwe GA.

-SPECIAL NOTE: [The FIDE World Chess Championship Match 2016](https://worldchess.com/nyc2016/) between Magnus Carlsen (Norway) and Sergey Karjakin (Russia), is being held in New York City November 11-30, 2016
+*SPECIAL NOTE*: [The FIDE World Chess Championship Match 2016](https://worldchess.com/nyc2016/) between Magnus Carlsen (Norway) and Sergey Karjakin (Russia), is being held in New York City November 11-30, 2016